krck/smove-AF/README.md

 The Firmware is written in C and uses the AVR Libraries. <br>
 It accepts the standard G and M codes and is planned to <br>
 give 3D-Printers a from CNC-Machines known very direct <br>
-programming Interface, when used together with the smove. <br>
+programming Interface, when used together with smove. <br>

 <b> TODO </b>
 - [ ] “goto_MACHINE_ZERO” function: move axis simultaneously